Guantanamo Bay Naval Base: Represented businesses

 Despite the prohibition on the establishment of "commercial or other enterprises" as stated in Article 3 of the second part of the lease, several recognized American food outlets have been opened at the military base.
 Most of the restaurants on the installation are franchises which are owned and operated by the Department of the Navy.
-Proceeds from these restaurants are used to support morale, welfare, and recreation (MWR) activities for service personnel and their families.
+Proceeds from these restaurants are used to support Morale, Welfare and Recreation (MWR) activities for service personnel and their families.
 These restaurants are located inside the base; as such, they are not accessible to Cubans.

 A Baskin-Robbins ice cream stand, which opened in the 1980s, was one of the first business franchises allowed on the base.
 In early 1986, the base added the first and only McDonald's restaurant within Cuba.
-A Subway restaurant was opened in 2002.
-In 2004, a combined KFC & A&W restaurant was opened at the bowling alley and a Pizza Hut Express was added to the Windjammer Restaurant.
-There is also a cafe that sells Starbucks coffee, and there is a combined KFC & Taco Bell restaurant.
+A Subway restaurant was opened in 1987 and closed in 1994 when the Navy Department refused to renew the lease.
+In 2004, a combined KFC and A&W restaurant was opened at the bowling alley and a Pizza Hut Express was added to the Windjammer Restaurant.
+There is also a cafe that sells Starbucks coffee, and there is a combined KFC and Taco Bell restaurant.